mrkrumhausen/product-space/CONTRIBUTING.md

 - Use the following default.md file as a template
 - Keep descriptions short and simple, but descriptive.

 Your contributions are always welcome!
-Thank you for your suggestions! :smiley:
+Thank you for your suggestions! :smiley:pl